sammy200-ui/JavaScript_main/README.md

 ## 🌟 Projects
-As I progress, I will work on small projects to apply what I’ve learned.
-Some ideas include:
+As I progress, I will make some projects
 - A to-do list app
 - A simple calculator
 - A news app using APIs